Formula Cookbook

 Standard arguments

-For any formula using a well-known build system, there’ll be arguments that should be passed during compilation such that its build conforms to Homebrew standards.
-These have been collected into a set of std_*_args methods (like std_configure_args and std_cmake_args as seen in the output of brew create) that set the build type and installation paths, plus any other applicable options.
+For any formula using certain well-known build systems, there will be arguments that should be passed during compilation so that the build conforms to Homebrew standards.
+These have been collected into a set of std_*_args methods.

 Most of these methods accept parameters to customize their output.
 For example, to set the install prefix to libexec for configure or cmake: